-Prerequisite(s): For Arts students: HIE102 and two of the following: (HIE202 or HIE203) (HIE270 or HIE271), HIE284 For Science and Engineering students: HIE203, HIE207 and HIE271
+Prerequisite(s): For Arts students: HIE102 and two of the following: (HIE202 or HIE203) (HIE270 or HIE271), HIE284

 HIE484 THEMES IN MODERN HISTORY

 This course is designed to facilitate the special expertise of visiting professors to teach in their area of expertise.
 Each course will have a distinct theme reflecting that expertise and the subject of the course, if offered, will be published at the time of student registration.
 The course will be an advanced seminar and open only to history and MSS majors and honours students.
 Students may only take this course once.